 Miquon makes an effort to be aware of and sensitive to food allergies commonly found in any large community, including but not limited to peanuts, tree nuts, dairy, egg, and gluten.

 Clothing

 Comfortable and practical play clothes are the rule at Miquon.
-Sometimes parents have to help children make good clothing choices.
 Children play outside in all weather and engage in many indoor activities that may leave marks or mess on their clothing.
 Please ensure that your child has: